thuml/iVideoGPT/README.md

 ### Evaluation

-To evaluate the checkpoints only, run
+To evaluate the checkpoints only, run:

 ```bash
 bash ./scripts/evaluation/bair-64-act-cond.sh